jeffhung/module.make/README.md

 include $(call module,jeffhung/python.make,python2.make)
 ```

-Or the url to the file directly:
+Or if the file is hosted in elsewhere other than github, you need to use the url to the file directly:

 ```make
 include $(call module,https://raw.githubusercontent.com/jeffhung/python.make/master/python.make)
 ```

-Or if the file is hosted in somewhere else other than github:
+Or with the customized file name, if the last part of the url is not a proper name:

 ```make
 include $(call module,https://bit.ly/python-make,python.make)